 Once the RDS instance is created successfully, the system automatically creates a free slave instance for it.
 The slave instance is located in the same region, where the master instance is located, but in a different zone.

 The data in the master instance synchronizes to the slave instance in real time.
 You can only access the master instance.
 The slave instance exists only as a backup.
 However, when the rack (where the master instance is located) encounters an error, the master and slave instances can be switched.
 After the handover, the original master instance becomes a backup instance, and the rack-level disaster tolerance can be realized.

 This document describes how to switch the master/slave instance.

-Currently this operation is not applicable to MySQL 5.7 and SQL Server 2012 instances.
-This is because they are Basic Edition instances, and do not have slave nodes.
+Currently this operation is not applicable to the Basic Edition of MySQL 5.7 and SQL Server 2012/2016 instances.
+This is because Basic Edition instances do not have slave nodes.

 Switching the master/slave instance may result in transient disconnection.
 Make sure that your application has a reconnection configuration.

 Log on to the